Measuring data types: Examples

-which can not be the case.
-Note that in the above computation we have used $\take(n)(x:xs) = x:\take(n-1)(xs)$.
-The problem here is that we are disregarding the last element of the list, where an algebra morphism into $X^*$ does need that information.
+which cannot be the case.
+Note that in the above computation we have used $\take(n)(m:\ell) = m:\take(n-1)(\ell)$.
+The problem here is that we are disregarding the last element of the list, where an algebra morphism into $M^*$ does need that information.

-However, we are able to define a measuring from $X^*_n$ to $X^*$.
+However, we are able to define a measuring from $M^{\leq n}$ to $M^*$.
 We define the measuring

 We note that checking this is a measuring can be done by comparing the definition of measuring and that of $\phi$.
-This example is valid because the coalgebra ${X^*_n}^\circ$ limits up to which point we are considering elements of the algebra $X^*_n$.
-The problem we had earlier, caused by disregarding the last element of a list due to the maximum length of the list, is mitigated by the introduction of the coalgebra ${X^*_n}^\circ$.
-Since the elements of ${X^*_n}^\circ$ all have length at most $n$, we can truly disregard the last element of a list whenever its length exceeds $n$. \end{example}
+This example is valid because the coalgebra ${(M^{\leq n})}^\circ$ limits up to which point we are considering elements of the algebra $M^{\leq n}$.
+The problem we had earlier, caused by disregarding the last element of a list due to the maximum length of the list, is mitigated by the introduction of the coalgebra ${(M^{\leq n})}^\circ$.
+Since the elements of ${(M^{\leq n})}^\circ$ all have length at most $n$, we can truly disregard the last element of a list whenever its length exceeds $n$. \end{example}

-\begin{example} Next, we investigate another interesting preinitial algebra given by $(X')^*$ for some subset $X' \subseteq X$.
-We would like to find a measuring $\phi\colon C \times (X')^* \to B$ for some coalgebra $C \in \CoAlg$ and some algebra $B \in \Alg$.
+\begin{example} Next, we investigate another interesting preinitial algebra given by $(M')^*$ for some subset $M' \subseteq M$.
+We would like to find a measuring $\phi\colon C \times (M')^* \to B$ for some coalgebra $C \in \CoAlg$ and some algebra $B \in \Alg$.
 This measuring must satisfy

-By the coalgebra structure on $(X')^*$, we have that for any $x \not\in X'$, $x:xs = xs$.
-In the case that $\chi(c) = (x',c')$ and $x \not\in X'$, the above condition becomes $ \phi_c(xs) = \phi_c(x:xs) = \beta((x\bullet x'), \phi_{c'}(xs)), $ giving us a contradiction since we need $\phi_c(xs) = \beta((x\bullet x'), \phi_{c'}(xs))$ for all $x \not\in X'$.
+By the coalgebra structure on $(M')^*$, we have that for any $m \not\in M'$, $m:\ell = \ell$.
+In the case that $\chi(c) = (m',c')$ and $m \not\in M'$, the above condition becomes $ \phi_c(\ell) = \phi_c(m:\ell) = \beta((m\bullet m'), \phi_{c'}(\ell)), $ giving us a contradiction since we need $\phi_c(\ell) = \beta((m\bullet m'), \phi_{c'}(\ell))$ for all $m \not\in M'$.
 The problem here is a loss of information.
-This loss stems from the fact that $x:x:\dots:x:xs = xs$ whenever $x \not\in X'$, whereas the measuring does need to take into account the added elements $x$. \end{example}
+This loss stems from the fact that $m:m:\dots:m:\ell = \ell$ whenever $m \not\in M'$, whereas the measuring does need to take into account the added elements $m$. \end{example}